-Florida National University's Nursing Division has four licenses: two for the Hialeah Campus (BSN, ASN), one for the South Campus (ASN) and one for the Training Center (ASN).
+Florida National University's Nursing Division has four licenses: two for the Hialeah Campus (one for the BSN program and one for the ADN program) and two for the South Campus (one for the BSN program and one for the ADN program).
 All licenses are issued by The Florida Board of Nursing, 4052 Bald Cypress Way BIN C02, Tallahassee, Florida 32399.
-MQA Nursing@doh.state.fl.us
+MOA Nursing@doh.state.fl.us